The Madurai Meenakshi temple: a travel guide

 The current structure of the Madurai Meenakshi temple was build by the Tamil rulers of the Nayak dynasty in the 16th and 17th century and is an example of the Dravidian style common in South India.

 The temple is dedicated to Meenakshi, a form of Parvati, who married Shiva.
 Therefore it is a Shiva temple, but unlike most Shiva temples in South India, he is not the principal deity.
-Meenakshi means fish eyed and in Hindu mythology she was a fierce meat eating goddess with 3 breasts before she married Shiva and took her current form.
+Devotees come to pray to the goddess Meenakshi.
+Meenakshi means fish eyed in Hindu mythology.
+She was a fierce meat eating goddess before she married Shiva and took her current form.

 Things to do in the Madurai Meenakshi temple

 The Madurai Meenakshi temple is a huge complex of high walls, impressive gateways and sacred spaces where it is easy to lose yourself among the more than 30,000 sculptures.
 There is even a bazaar and a museum, all within the Madurai Meenakshi temple complex.

 Don’t think a quick sneek peek inside can satisfy you.
 A visit to the Madurai Meenakshi temple can easily take up your whole day.
 In my opinion, it is one of the most beautiful temples in India along with the Belur and Halebid temples in Karnataka.

 The Madurai Meenakshi temple has no less than 14 richly decorated towers called gopurams.
 Four of them form the colorful entrance gates.